CreasolTech/domoticz-dds238/README.md

 ### DomBusEVSE - EVSE module to build a Smart Wallbox / EV charging station
 <a href="https://store.creasol.it/DomBusEVSE"><img src="https://images.creasol.it/creDomBusEVSE_plug_300.webp" alt="DomBusEVSE smart EVSE module to make a Smart Wallbox EV Charging station" style="float: left; margin-right: 2em;" align="left" /></a>
-Complete solution to make a Smart EVSE, **charging the electric vehicle using only energy from renewable source (photovoltaic, wind, ...), or adding 25-50-75-100% of available power from the grid**.
+Complete solution to make a full-features Smart EVSE, **charging the electric vehicle using only energy from renewable source (photovoltaic, wind, ...), or adding 25-50-75-100% of available power from the grid**.

 * **Single-phase and three-phase**, up to 32A (8kW or 22kW)
 * Needs external contactor, RCCB (protection) and EV cable